clojure-finance/clojure-backtesting-website/content/md/posts/user-guide.md

 {:title "User Guide"
 :date "2021-01-20"
 :layout :post
+:navbar? true
+:page-index 2
 :tags []
 :toc true}

 ## About the dataset

 **[CRSP](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/u35lyc_connect_hku_hk/ESQNElD-vL1KliKmOf57D2ABLCLYLHoc9wkJWhXUSTzCNw?e=DNaVWm)** is the official dataset for the backtester.
 New users are recommended to directly use this dataset to try out the functionalities of the backtester.
-Definitions for each column in CRSP can be found [here](https://crsp.org/files/CCM_Database_SAS_ASCII_R_FileFormats.pdf).
+Definitions for each column in CRSP can be found [here](/posts/docs/data_descriptions_guide_0.pdf).

 Of course, you can use your own dataset in the backtester.
 Follow this [guide]() on how to reform arbitrary dataset to be compatible with the backtester.